Kansas City’s pro sports teams ‘Allied for Andover’ after tornado - NewsBreak

 The donation will support the Salvation Army, Andover YMCA, and the United Way of the Plains as the groups work to feed and shelter people across the Andover community.

-“The Andover and Wichita communities are near and dear to us and when we saw how severely the area was impacted, we knew we had to help,” Jake Reid, Sporting Kansas City President and CEO, said.Tornado damaged Andover elementary school closed for the remainder of year
+“The Andover and Wichita communities are near and dear to us and when we saw how severely the area was impacted, we knew we had to help,” Jake Reid, Sporting Kansas City President and CEO, said.Prairie Creek Elementary School provides update

 “In addition to this collective contribution with the Chiefs, Royals and Sporting KC, we look forward to locking arms with the people of Andover and Wichita to help do whatever we can to help restore these communities,” Chris Long, co-owner of the Kansas City Current, said.